Pharmaceutical Affairs Act

 Article 71

-Competent health authorities may send their respective officials to inspect the facilities and relevant business operations of pharmaceutical manufacturers and/or dealers and may sample-test the medicaments concerned by issuing a receipt for such purpose, to which the manufacturers or dealers shall not reject without good cause, however, that the quantity of samples to be taken shall be limited to the extent sufficient for use of testing.
+Competent health authorities may assign their respective officials to inspect the facilities and relevant business operations of pharmaceutical manufacturers and/or dealers.
+They may sample-test the medicaments concerned by issuing a receipt for such purpose.
+Manufacturers and dealers shall not refuse such inspections without valid reasons.
+However, the quantity of samples to be taken shall be limited to the extent sufficient for the use of testing.

-Where it seems necessary as case may be, inspection of manufacturers of medicaments may be conducted in conjunction with the central competent authority in charge of industries.
+Where it seems necessary, as the case may be, an inspection of manufacturers of medicaments may be conducted in conjunction with the competent industry authority.

-Regulations governing the performance of the inspection set forth in this Article shall be established by the central competent health authority in conjunction with the central competent authority in charge of industries.
+Regulations governing the performance of the inspections set forth in this Article shall be established by the central competent health authority in conjunction with the central competent industry authority.

 Article 71-1

-In order to enhance border control for medicaments imports, the central competent health authority may issue a public notice requiring test checks at the time of importation, and that the medicaments may only be imported after passing an inspection.
+In order to enhance border control for medicament imports, the central competent health authority may issue a public notice requiring test inspections at the time of importation, and the medicaments may only be imported after passing an inspection.

 Article 72

-Competent health authorities may send their respective officials to inspect the relevant business operations of the medical care institutions or pharmacies, and may sample-test the medicaments concerned by issuing a receipt for such purpose, to which the agency undertaking such inspection shall not reject without good cause, however, that the quantity of samples to be taken shall be limited to the extent sufficient for use of testing.
+Competent health authorities may assign their respective officials to inspect the relevant business operations of the medical care institutions or pharmacies.
+They may sample-test the medicaments concerned by issuing a receipt for such purpose.
+The institutions being inspected shall not refuse without valid reasons.
+However, the quantity of samples to be taken shall be limited to the extent sufficient for the use of testing.

 Article 73

-The municipal or county (city) competent health authority shall conduct a census of pharmaceutical firms and dispensaries in each year.
+The municipal or county (city) competent health authority shall conduct a census of pharmaceutical firms and pharmacies each year.

-No pharmaceutical firm or dispensary may refuse, avoid or impede the general inspection set forth in the preceding Paragraph.
+No pharmaceutical firm or pharmacy may refuse, evade, or impede the general inspection set forth in the preceding paragraph.

 Article 74

-The importation of the raw liquid of biological drugs referred to in the preceding Paragraph shall be restricted to biological drug manufacturers.
+The importation of the drug substances for biological drugs referred to in the preceding paragraph shall be restricted to the biological drug manufacturers.

 Article 75

-The labels, use instructions and packages of medicaments shall indicate the following particulars as approved:
+The labels, use instructions, and packaging of medicaments shall indicate the following particulars as approved:

 1. Name and address of the manufacturer;

-2. Name of the medicament and permit license number;
+2. Name of the medicament and license number;

 3. Lot number;

-4. Date of manufacture and period of validity or shelf-life;
+4. Date of manufacture and period of validity or expiration date;

-5. Major ingredients, dosage and method of administration;
+5. Active ingredients contents, dosage, and method of administration;

 8. Other particulars as required by relevant regulations.

-The particulars in Subparagraph 4 or the preceding Paragraph may be omitted, if such omission has been publicly announced by the central competent health authority.
+The particulars in Subparagraph 4 of the preceding paragraph may be omitted if such omission has been publicly announced by the central competent health authority.

-For the medicaments announced by the central competent health authority, the labels, use instructions, and packages shall provide supplementary measures such as Braille characters or other sufficient information for reading along with the regulations prescribed in Paragraph 1; The indicated items, indicate methods and other requirements shall be established by the central competent health authority.
+For the medicaments announced by the central competent health authority, the labels, use instructions, and packaging shall provide supplementary measures such as Braille characters or other sufficient information for reading along with the regulations prescribed in Paragraph 1.
+The indicated items, methods, and other requirements shall be established by the central competent health authority.

 Article 76

-In case any medicament to be manufactured or imported under official approval is found to cause serious hazards, the central competent health authority may, at any time, announce prohibiting its import and manufacture and further revoke the medicament permit license previously granted.
-As for medicaments of same kind already manufactured or imported, they shall be prohibited within a time limit from export, dispensation, sale, supply, transport, storage, brokerage, transfer, or display with intent to sell, and may be confiscated and incinerated if necessary as case may be.
+In case any medicament approved for manufacture or import is found to cause serious hazards, the central competent health authority shall, at any time, announce prohibiting its manufacture or import and further revoke the medicament license.
+As for those medicaments that have already been manufactured or imported, they shall be prohibited from export, dispensation, sale, supply, transport, storage, brokerage, transfer, or display with intent to sell within a time limit.
+Such medicaments may be confiscated and destroyed if necessary.

 Article 77

-Municipal or county (city) competent health authority may first place the suspicious counterfeit drugs, misbranded drugs, prohibited drugs or defective medical devices in confinement and then take samples therewith for testing before taking further actions.
-As for those which may cause serious hazards to health, the competent health authority concerned may confiscate and incinerate or destroyed them after reporting to and obtaining the approval of the central competent health authority.
+Municipal or county (city) competent health authority shall first place suspicious counterfeit drugs, substandard drugs, prohibited drugs, or defective medical devices in confinement and then take samples therewith for testing before taking further actions.
+As for those which may cause serious hazards to health, the competent health authority concerned shall confiscate and destroy them after reporting to and obtaining the approval of the central competent health authority.

 Article 78

-In addition to the actions to be taken under other relevant provisions of this Act, the following disciplinary actions shall be taken when any counterfeit drugs, substandard drugs, prohibited drugs or defective medical devices are found during any audits or inspections:
+In addition to the actions to be taken under other relevant provisions of this Act, the following disciplinary actions shall be taken when any counterfeit drugs, substandard drugs, prohibited drugs, or defective medical devices are found during any inspection or testing:

-1. For any firm that manufactures or imports counterfeit drugs or prohibited drugs or that engages in imposture by using another party’s permit licenses, the original issuing authority shall revoke in their entirety its drug permit license, pharmaceutical firm business permit license, and medicament manufacture license, and all or part of the items for which the company, business, or factory is registered.
+1. For any firm that manufactures or imports counterfeit drugs or prohibited drugs or that engages in imposture by using another party’s permit licenses, the original issuing authority shall revoke their entire medicament licenses, pharmaceutical firm business permits, and medicament manufacture licenses, and all or part of the items for which the company, business, or factory is registered.

-2. For any firm that sells or displays with intent to sell counterfeit drugs or prohibited drugs, the Executive Yuan-governed municipality, or county (or city) competent health authority shall publicly announce the name, address, and the responsible person of the firm or the business, the name of the drugs involved, and the details of violation.
+2. For any firm that sells or displays with intent to sell counterfeit drugs or prohibited drugs, the municipality or county (or city) competent health authority shall publicly announce the name, address, and the responsible person of the firm or the business, the name of the drugs involved, and the details of the violation.
 In the event of any further violation, its business operations may be suspended.

-3. For any firm that manufactures, imports, sells or displays with intent to sell substandard drugs or defective medical devices, the Executive Yuan-governed municipality, or county (or city) competent health authority shall publicly announce the name, address, and the responsible person of the firm or the business, the name of the drugs involved and the details of violation.
-In the case of a serious violation or continued violation, each respective drug permit license or medicament manufacture license may be revoked and its business operations may be suspended.
+3. For any firm that manufactures, imports, sells, or displays with intent to sell substandard drugs or defective medical devices, the municipality or county (or city) competent health authority shall publicly announce the name, address, and the responsible person of the firm or the business, the name of the drugs involved and the details of the violation.
+In the case of a serious violation or repeated violation, each respective medicament license or medicament manufacture license may be revoked, and its business operations may be suspended.

 The provisions of the preceding paragraph shall apply mutatis mutandis to medical devices that are manufactured or imported without approval.